-The Molecular Genetic Pathology Fellowship is a one- or two-year program.
-Based in Mayo Clinic's Molecular Genetics Laboratory, it provides experience in DNA testing for inherited diseases and oncology/hematology.
-Optional training in other clinical laboratories that utilize molecular diagnostics will be available to you.
+The Molecular Genetic Pathology Fellowship at Mayo Clinic's campus in Rochester, Minnesota, is a one- or two-year program.
+Based in Mayo Clinic's Molecular Genetics Laboratory, the fellowship provides experience in DNA testing for inherited diseases, as well as oncology and hematology.
+Optional training in other clinical laboratories that utilize molecular diagnostics is available to you.
 Your allocation of time between clinical applications and research is also flexible.

-For M.D.s who are already board certified in pathology or medical genetics, this training will provide eligibility to sit for the examination in molecular genetic pathology offered jointly by the American Board of Pathology (ABP) and the American Board of Medical Genetics (ABMG).
+For M.D.s who are already board-certified in pathology or medical genetics, this training provides eligibility to take the examination in molecular genetic pathology offered jointly by the American Board of Pathology (ABP) and the American Board of Medical Genetics and Genomics (ABMGG).

-The Molecular Genetic Pathology Fellowship began at Mayo Clinic in Rochester in 2001 and since that time, four fellows have completed their training in this program.
-Going forward, it is anticipated that one or two trainees will complete this fellowship each year.
+The Molecular Genetic Pathology Fellowship began at Mayo Clinic in Rochester, Minnesota, in 2001.
+We anticipate that two trainees will complete this program annually.

 Sept.
 22, 2017